SPECIAL TOPIC: YHWH'S ETERNAL REDEMPTIVE PLAN

 This pre-understanding colors all my interpretations of Scripture.
 I read all texts through it!
 It is surely a bias (all interpreters have them!), but it is my scripturally-informed presupposition.

 The focus of Genesis 1-2 is YHWH creating a place where He and His highest creation, mankind, can fellowship (cf. Gen. 1:26,27; 3:8).
-Physical creation is a stage for this interpersonal divine agenda.
+Humans cannot find joy, peace, purpose, nor contentment apart from an intimate relationship with their Creator!
+Physical creation was proposed by God as a stage for this interpersonal divine agenda.

 1. St. Augustine characterized it as a divine-shaped hole in every person that can be filled only by God Himself.